Gateways provides therapy services for children with developmental delay, autism spectrum disorder or a diagnosed disability, and their families.

 Lego Mates – Werribee

-Lego Mates Werribee is a new program running in School Terms 2 and 3 and July school holidays.
+Lego Mates Werribee is a new program.
 It is a FREE PROGRAM provided by Gateways with funding support from the Lord Mayor’s Charitable Foundation & the Collier Charitable Fund.
 Download a copy of the flyer.

 Lego Mates – Warrnambool